SparrowTek/SwiftNetworking/README.md

 This framework is designed to bring a protocol oriented approach and `Operation` to networking with `URLSession`.

-An enum conforming the `EndPointType` protocol is needed to create the endpoints that your app will be using.
+An enum conforming the `EndpointType` protocol is needed to create the endpoints that your app will be using.

-## EndPointType Example:
+## EndpointType Example:
 ```swift
 enum AuthAPI {
     case signup(email: String)